Hugh O'Donnell, 2nd Earl of Tyrconnell: Flight of the Earls

 On 14 September 1607, due to increasing hostility from the government, Rory and his wartime ally Hugh O'Neill, Earl of Tyrone, fled from Ireland along with about ninety of their followers.
-O'Donnell, aged eleven months, accompanied his father on the flight.
+O'Donnell, aged about eleven months, accompanied his father on the flight.
 He was accompanied by Caecilia and two criadas.
-Additionally, O'Donnell's uncle Cathbarr and aunt Rosa were on the flight, with their son named Hugh O'Donnell.
-In the haste to leave, O'Donnell's mother Bridget was left behind in Maynooth.
+Additionally, O'Donnell's uncle Cathbarr and aunt Rosa were on the flight, with their two-year-old son also named Hugh O'Donnell.
+In the haste to depart, O'Donnell's mother Bridget was left behind in Maynooth.
 Bridget was pregnant at the time; a few months after the flight, she gave birth to O'Donnell's younger sister Mary Stuart O'Donnell.

-The refugees hoped to reached Spain, but were turned away due to Philip III's fears of violating the Treaty of London.
+The refugees hoped to reach Spain, but were turned away due to Philip III's fears of violating the Treaty of London.
 Thus the refugees spent the winter in Leuven in the Spanish Netherlands.
 Arrangements were made for the lodging and safe-keeping of O'Donnell, his cousin Hugh, and the O'Gallaghers' son.
 The O'Gallaghers had "lost all their possessions to come [to Flanders]", and they maintained O'Donnell for "a full year and six months" at their own expense.

 Fosterage in Leuven

 Rory was clearly concerned for his son's safety, as he gave Fr.
 Donagh Mooney (Superior of the Irish Franciscans in Leuven) a commission to exercise supervision over young O'Donnell.
 Dr. Fienus (First Professor of Medicine at the College) suggested nurse Anna ny Madden (Note: Anna ny Madden did not participate in the Flight of the Earls.
 She was apparently of noble birth.) as a replacement for Caecilia.
 With Rory's approval, Anna ny Madden supplanted Caecilia in February 1608, and O'Donnell was given to the Convent of the Dames Blanches in Leuven.
 This was after Rory and Tyrone left Leuven to continue their journey to Rome.
 O'Donnell's cousin Hugh, and Tyrone's sons Shane and Brian were also left in Leuven.

 The O'Gallaghers were devastated by this development, reminding officials that they were O'Donnell's legal fosterers.
-They condemned Madden for her "slovenness and unpleasantness," and accused her for only caring about the well-being of her own child and her spouse Dennis O'Kelly.
+They condemned Madden for her "slovenness and unpleasantness", and accused her for only caring about the well-being of her own child and her spouse Dennis O'Kelly.
 Hugh O'Gallagher questioned how a stranger could teach O'Donnell the Irish language ("his mother tongue") and he asserted that Caecilia should remain with O'Donnell at the convent as his rightful nurse.
-The O'Gallaghers bemoaned that they had "no other consolation except this child, or means of support, or income", and lamented to the Archduke that they "had nothing to eat except what your Highness with your wanted kindness is pleased to grant".
+The O'Gallaghers bemoaned that they had "no other consolation except this child, or means of support, or income", and lamented to Albert VII, Archduke of Austria and sovereign of the Netherlands, that they "had nothing to eat except what your Highness with your wanted kindness is pleased to grant".
 These desperate solicitations and pleas only alienated their correspondents.